MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/heap-snapshots.md

   ![The Memory tool, the Heap snapshot option is selected, and the Take snapshot button is highlighted](./heap-snapshots-images/heap-snapshots.png)

-After the newly recorded heap snapshot has been loaded into DevTools and has been parsed, the snapshot is displayed and a new entry appears in the **Profiles** sidebar under **HEAP SNAPSHOTS**:
+After the newly recorded heap snapshot has been loaded into DevTools and has been parsed, the snapshot is displayed and a new entry appears in the **Profiles** sidebar under **Heap snapshots**:

 ![Total size of reachable objects](./heap-snapshots-images/heap-snapshots-all.png)